makersacademy/takeaway-challenge/README.md

 * Since we do not know how many dishes might be added to a menu, I TDD'd a new method to add dishes to a menu `add_dish`, using dependency injection.
 * I imagine the `list_of_dishes` instance variable would be an array containing hashes representing the dishes and their prices.
 * The prices would be determined when you add the dish to the menu.
 * The menu class could easily be extended to `remove_dishes` as well, if required.
+Or if you wanted to `update_price` to match the rate of inflation!
-* Moved print_menu responsibility into Menu class.
+* During the test driving provess, I realised perhaps some `TakeAway` methods should belong in `Menu`, it was easy to move these.
+One example of this is the `print_menu` method which was forwarded to `Menu` class and I amended my class diagrams accordingly.

 **Test drive `TakeAway` class**
-* Next I imagined how we would run the takeaway in IRB in a feature test.
+* I imagined how we would run the takeaway in IRB in a feature test.
-* The `TakeAway` class is initialized with a `menu`.
+* The `TakeAway` class is initialized with a `menu` (instance of `Menu`).
-* In the unit tests I isolated the Menu class using dependency injection.
+* In the unit tests I isolated the `Menu` class using dependency injection.
-* As I implemented the client requirements, I forwarded methods to other classes and test drove those methods first.
+* As I implemented the user story requirements, I forwarded methods to other classes and test drove those methods first.
 * Edge cases considered:
   * trying to order a dish that's not on the menu
   * customer_order list is cleared after placing an order